10x-Engineers/Infinite-ISP/README.md

 | **[Infinite-ISP_TuningTool](https://github.com/10xEngineersTech/Infinite-ISP_TuningTool)**                              | Collection of calibration and analysis tools for the Infinite-ISP |

-# Infinite-ISP_AlgorithmDesign: A Python-based Model for ISP Algorithm Development
+# Infinite-ISP Algorithm Design: A Python-based Model for ISP Algorithm Development
-Infinite-ISP is a collections of camera pipeline modules implemented at the application level for converting an input RAW image from a sensor to an output RGB image.
+Infinite-ISP Algorithm Design is a collections of camera pipeline modules implemented at the application level for converting an input RAW image from a sensor to an output RGB image.
 Infinite-isp aims to contain simple to complex algorithms at each modular level.

 ![](assets/infinite-isp-architecture-initial.png)